-Although he was one of the great blues guitar players, he didn’t see commercial success during his lifetime, playing on street corners and weekend clubs.
+Although he was one of the greats, he didn’t see commercial success during his lifetime, playing on street corners and weekend clubs.

 One of the most fascinating aspects of Johnson’s life was his early demise, which remains the subject of speculation.

 No official autopsy was ever performed but some speculated that he died of syphilis, while others recounted stories that he was murdered by a jealous man.

 Biographers cannot even say where Johnson is buried, although Sony placed a marker on one of the suspected sites.